rijadhmz/Random-Quote-Machine/README.md

 ### Project URL

-To interact with the deployed project, visit my [Codepenn Project](https://codepen.io/rijadhmz/pen/bGQYXEN).
+To interact with the deployed project, visit my [Codepen Project](https://codepen.io/rijadhmz/pen/bGQYXEN).

 This project showcases the integration of React, Redux, and external APIs to create an engaging and interactive user experience.